crescent-network/crescent/x/liquidfarming/spec/05_begin_block.md

 At each BeginBlock, the following operations occur in the `liquidfarming` module:

 - Synchronizes `LiquidFarms` registered in params with the ones stored in KVStore.
-When a new `LiquidFarm` is added by governance proposal, the `LiquidFarm` is stored in KVStore.
-When a new `LiquidFarm` is added by governance proposal, a rewards auction is started at 00:00UTC in the next day.
+When a new `LiquidFarm` is added by governance proposal, the `LiquidFarm` is stored in KVStore and a rewards auction will be started at 00:00UTC in the next day.

 - When an existing `LiquidFarm` is removed by the governance proposal, it first calls `Unfarm` function in the `lpfarm` module with the reserve module account to unfarm all farming coin to prevent from having farming rewards accumulated and handle the ongoing `RewardsAuction`.
 It refunds all placed bids and change the auction status to `AuctionStatusFinished`.
 Lastly, it deletes the `LiquidFarm` in the store.